+1 (385) 316 8861, +1 (385) 316 8841 | info@teakipservices.com

 PCT Rule 92bis and Missed PCT National Phase Deadlines

+In this section, we will discuss about PCT Rule 92bis and what it means for applicants who have missed the standard national phase deadline.
+This rule offers a very limited lifeline in some countries but it is not available everywhere and should never be relied upon.
 This rule is very important, as applicants who generally miss the standard deadline, for them Rule 92bis is very important.
 Rule 92bis offers a limited lifeline for applicants who miss the standard 30/31-month national phase deadline.
 However, its availability and scope are highly restricted.

 What Rule 92bis Allows: